You have no items in your shopping cart.

 For high quality sound, look at the conductor and shielding characteristics while choosing the speaker wire.
 For good sound results, the conductor should be made of high purity copper.
 The shielding is what blocks interference from adjacent power cords and fluorescent lighting.
 For in wall installations a shielded speaker cable is recommended in order protect from interference from nearby electrical lines.

 While you can select larger gauge (thinner cable) for shorter runs, for high quality sound systems it is recommended to use smaller gauge.
-Regardless of the cable run, the thicker gauge with its thicker conductor allows for a wider, clearer path for audio signals to travel smoothly.
+Regardless of the speaker wire cable run, the thicker gauge with its thicker conductor allows for a wider, clearer path for audio signals to travel smoothly.

 Now you are ready to select the best fit speaker cable for your home audio system.
 Just remember to ask yourself what is the cable’s length?
 Does it do through a wall?
 What sound quality is desired?
 And what system quality are you connecting?